danielegrattarola/SRC/README.md

 # Running experiments

-Experiments are found in the following folders:
+The code to run our experiments is in the following folders:

 - `autoencoder/`
 - `spectral_similarity/`
 - `graph_classification/`

-Each folder has a bash script called `run_all.sh` that will reproduce the results reported in the paper.
+Each folder has a script called `run_all.sh` that will reproduce the results reported in the paper.

-To generate the plots and tables that we included in the paper, you can use the `plots.py`, `plots_datasets.py`, or `tables.py` found in the folders.
+To generate the plots and tables from the paper, you can use the `plots.py`, `plots_datasets.py`, or `tables.py` scripts in each folder.

 To run experiments for an individual pooling operator, you can use the `run_[OPERATOR NAME].py` scripts in each folder.

-The pooling operators that we used for the experiments are found in `layers/` (trainable) and `modules/` (non-trainable).
+The pooling operators that we used for the experiments are in `layers/` (trainable) and `modules/` (non-trainable).
-The GNN architectures used in the experiments are found in `models/`.
+The GNN architectures used in the experiments are in `models/`.

 # The SRCPool class